Coronavirus: NHL, MLB Postpone Seasons, March Madness Canceled

-One day after the National Basketball Association suspended the current season to prevent spreading coronavirus, the National Hockey League has halted its season, Major League Baseball suspended spring training and pushed back the start of its regular season, and the NCAA canceled its winter and spring championships.
+One day after the National Basketball Association suspended the current season to prevent spreading coronavirus, the National Hockey League has halted its season, Major League Baseball suspended spring training and pushed back the start of its regular season, and the NCAA canceled its winter and spring championships, which includes March Madness.
+One day after that sports bloodbath, Augusta National Golf Club postponed The Masters, which is the most prestigious PGA Tour tournament of the season, while NASCAR postponed its next two races.

-That includes March Madness, which was set to tip off March 17.
+“NASCAR has decided to postpone the race events at Atlanta Motor Speedway this weekend and Homestead-Miami Speedway next weekend,” the racing outfit said on Friday.
+“We believe this decision is in the best interest of the safety and well-being of our fans, competitors, officials and everyone associated with our sport.
+We will continue to monitor this dynamic situation as we assess future race events.”

-“Today, NCAA President Mark Emmert and the Board of Governors canceled the Division I men’s and women’s 2020 basketball tournaments, as well as all remaining winter and spring NCAA championships,” the NCAA said in a statement.
-“This decision is based on the evolving COVID-19 public health threat, our ability to ensure the events do not contribute to spread of the pandemic, and the impracticality of hosting such events at any time during this academic year given ongoing decisions by other entities.”
+The decisions for both NASCAR and the PGA Tour come a day after both said they would hold their events without any fans in attendance.

 Also Read: NBCUniversal, ViacomCBS, WarnerMedia Cancel Upfront Presentations